jonathancrabtree/cfde-submit/README.md

 2. A Git repository to be copied into a BDBag
 3. A premade BDBag directory
 4. A premade BDBag in an archive file

+In all cases, the data must already be in CFDE TableSchema format, or the ingest may fail.
+See instructions here (link to docs pending).

 ### Command line
 There are four commands available: `run`, `status`, `login`, and `logout`.
 Use them as follows: